Long distance entanglement generation through coherent directed transport of Neutral atoms in unmodulated optical lattices: Directed Transport

-where,
+where

 for $s=\sqrt{1+16J^2/U^2}$ and $s'=\sqrt{1 + 64 J^2/U^2}$.
-This dynamics may look very complicated as doubly occupied sites are also involving but in the limit of $J\ll U$, where the double occupancy is negligible and Hamiltonian is effectively an XX spin Hamiltonian with superexchange coupling $J_{ex}=4J^2/U$ \cite{Lukin}, it takes a simple form (up to a global phase) as
+This dynamics may look very complicated but in the limit of $J\ll U$, where the double occupancy is negligible and Hamiltonian is effectively an XX spin Hamiltonian with superexchange coupling $J_{ex}=4J^2/U$ \cite{Lukin}, is simplified to

 This dynamics explains a conditional gate acting on two qubits and in particular after interacting for $t_I=\frac{\pi}{2J_{ex}}$ it generates a maximally entangled state from a fully separable initial state $|++\ra$ where, $|+\ra=(|\uparrow\ra+|\downarrow\ra)/\sqrt{2}$.
-When interaction is accomplished one may separate two atoms from each other and bring them back to their initial positions by the directed transport mechanism explained above.

-The most important issue in the phase gate operation is that $U$ should be large to avoid double occupancy but at the same time it cannot be that large as the interaction time $t_I$ increases by increasing $U$.
-Our simulations and recent experiments suggest an intermediate value of $U\simeq 25J$.
-It is important to notice that in the whole process of bringing the atoms together, entangle them and then return them to their initial position there is only one step in which interaction is governed by superexchange coupling $J_{ex}$ and the rest is controlled by $J$.
-This makes our entangling process faster than spin chains \cite{bayat-gate,bloch-phase-shift} where the whole process is governed by $J_{ex}$.

-{\em Entanglement detection:-} Local unitary operations on individual atoms \cite{single-site,Weitenberg} and single spin measurement \cite{Meschede}, both achieved recently in optical lattices, allow for experimental detection of entanglement.
-Here, we introduce an entanglement witness which its average value, computable through local measurements, distinguishes between the entangled and separable states.
-An entanglement witness is a Hermitian operator which has negative average value for entangled states and positive for separable states.
-So, one can repeatedly measure the entanglement witness in the lab and compute its average value and verify the presence of entanglement.
-Following the footsteps of the Ref.~\cite{horodecki-separability} we find the following witness operator for detecting entanglement between qubits $1$ and $N$

-where $X_k$, $Y_k$ and $Z_k$ are Pauli operators acting on qubit $k$ and $I$ is identity operator.
-For spin measurements one has to shine an intense laser beam localized on a particular site and vertical to the chain axis \cite{Meschede} which may restrict the measurement only to the $z$ direction.
-So, to end up with only $z$ measurements in the witness operator one has to apply some local unitary operators to convert $X$ and $Y$ Pauli operators, appeared in $W$, to $Z$.
-This indeed can be done as $X = h Z h$ and $Y=e^{i\frac{\pi}{4} X} Z e^{-i\frac{\pi}{4} X}$ where, $h=(X+Z)/\sqrt{2}$ is the Hadamard gate.
-In fact, in an experimental setup each term in $W$ should be measured in a separate measurement and with the means of these local unitary operators, achievable by shining localized laser beams \cite{single-site,Weitenberg}, each term simplifies to a measurement in the $z$ direction.
-Since the optical lattice is almost empty we do not need very localized laser beams for unitary operations which makes our setup even simpler for physical realization.
+It is important to notice that $U$ cannot be arbitrarily large as the interaction time $t_I$ increases by increasing $U$.
+When interaction is accomplished, both atoms are directed back to their initial sites and by switching on the local traps they are returned back to their original confinements.